 The use of the Internet is increasing among Aboriginal people and access to the Internet is increasing in Aboriginal communities that were previously unable to connect.
 According to PMB, Aboriginal people 12 years of age and older ("12+") are 7% more likely to be heavy Internet users, as compared to the general Canadian 12+ population.
 Additionally, over half (53.8%) of Aboriginal people 12+ accessed the Internet/World Wide Web in the past month.21 We recognize the fact that the older segment of the Aboriginal population is likely not using the Internet as much as the younger segment.
-However, heavy Internet usage among the Aboriginal population is likely due to the fact that the Aboriginal population is younger in comparison to the general Canadian population and Internet usage is impacted by age.
+However, heavy Internet usage among the Aboriginal population is likely due to the fact that the Aboriginal population is likely due to the fact that the Aboriginal population is likely due to the fact that the Aboriginal population is likely due to the fact that the Aboriginal population is likely due to the fact that the Aboriginal population is likely age.
 Regardless, it would be impracticable not to include an informational website in the programme.